MediaSavvy/MediaSavvy_Wiki/Wiki/Security.md

     Removes majority of adware, PuPs, Toolbars, and Browser hijacks

-    Scans for bloatware & pre-installed sofware and lets you quarantine any or all of it.
+    Scans for bloatware & pre-installed software and lets you quarantine any or all of it.

     Fixes proxy settings changed by malware